Chris Middleton contact details, links, and full professional bio

 Over the years, Chris has freelanced for: The Guardian; the BBC’s Tomorrow’s World; The Times; Computing; V3; The Inquirer; Computer Weekly; Hack & Craft News (which he edited for a time); diginomica; i-CIO; Publishing News; Personnel Today; Citywire; BusinessCloud9; Digital Marketing World Forum (DMWF); and PC World, among many others.
 He has also produced over 100 white papers and bespoke research projects for Incisive Media and other clients.

-Chris has been interviewed about the societal impacts of robotics on TV in the US, the Middle East, and Africa, and on Radio 2 and local BBC stations.
+Chris has been interviewed about the societal impacts of robotics on BBC1, ITN, Radio 2, and local BBC stations.

 Chris collects robots, and – unusually – is one of the few private individuals in the UK to own a number of real humanoid machines.
 These include his famous NAO-25 robot, Stanley Qubit.
 More on Stanley at the bottom of this page.

-(For more on Chris’ work in this field, go to Robotics Expert on this site, and see the free robotics reports on the home page.)
+(For more on Chris’ work in this field, go to the Robotics Expert page on this site, and see the free robotics reports on the home page.)